 Financial Accounts

-Financial accounts, such as savings accounts, investments, and other liquid assets, can also be included in your Lifetime Asset Protection Trust.
-This ensures that your financial security is maintained, as these assets are protected and managed according to your wishes.
+Financial assets such as savings, investments, and other liquid assets can also be placed into your Lifetime Asset Protection Trust.
+This ensures that your financial security is maintained, as these assets are protected and managed by the trustees according to the trust deed and your letter of wishes.
+Cash and investment portfolios are typically straightforward to transfer into trust.

 Business Interests